 What if I don’t want to ride, but want to see what the fuss is about?
 Can I still come to the Rustbucket Races?

 Yes!
 Spectators are invited and it’s free to attend.
-We hope to announce some more attractions as we get closer to race day.
+We will announce more attractions as we get closer to race day.